nickserv/danamccurdy.com/_posts/2020-01-12-out-of-emptiness.md

 So, when that day arrives,
 I need not fear falling
-into some strange, forbidding place, for I will be going home.￼￼
+into some strange, forbidding place, for I will be going home.